Work and efficiency fluctuations in a quantum Otto cycle with idle levels: Otto cycle and the TPM protocol

 \section{Otto cycle and the TPM protocol}

 Let us begin by reviewing the basic description of a quantum Otto cycle \cite{pena2020otto}.
 Consider a generic quantum WS, governed by some time-dependent Hamiltonian $H(\lambda(t))$, where $ \lambda(t)$ is an externally tunable parameter.
 The four strokes of a quantum Otto cycle can be briefly described as follows.
 First stroke: starting from a thermal equilibrium state at inverse temperature $\beta_c=~1/T_c$ ($k_B=1$), the WS evolves unitarily while the external parameter is changed from $\lambda_i \rightarrow \lambda_f$.
-Thus, the only contribution to energy change is in the form of work $W_1$; there is no heat \cite{alicki1979quantum,quan2007quantum}.
+During this process, the system is isolated from the thermal reservoirs, so the only contribution to its energy change is in the form of work $W_1$ \cite{alicki1979quantum,quan2007quantum}.
 In this paper, we assume that this is an ideal quantum adiabatic evolution, where there is no change in the initial energy occupation probabilities $p_n^c$, while the energy eigenvalues and eigenstates evolve smoothly from those of $H^i = H(\lambda_{i})$ to those of $H^f = H(\lambda_{f})$.
 This is merely a matter of simplicity - it would be possible to drop this assumption and analyze finite-time (nonadiabatic) unitary strokes (see, e.g. \cite{solfanelli2020nonadiabatic, cherubim2022nonadiabatic} and references therein).
 Second stroke: The WS thermalizes with a `hot' heat bath at inverse temperature $\beta_h = 1/T_h < \beta_c$.
 No work is done in this step, since $\lambda$ is fixed at $\lambda_f$, and only heat $Q_h$ is exchanged by the system with the bath.
 Third stroke: This process is similar to the first stroke.
-Here, the external parameter in changed back to the initial value, $\lambda_f \rightarrow \lambda_i$, and the occupation probabilities remain fixed at $p_n^h$.
+Here, the external parameter is changed back to the initial value, $\lambda_f \rightarrow \lambda_i$, and the occupation probabilities remain fixed at $p_n^h$.
 Only work $W_2$ is performed and no heat is exchanged.
 Fourth Stroke: This is another isochoric process in which the WS is put in thermal contact with a `cold' heat bath at inverse temperature $\beta_c$, exchanging energy $Q_c$.
 Once again, no work is produced.
 After thermalization, the system returns to its initial state, closing the cycle.